 A: Yes, Carter BloodCare welcomes individuals who are vaccinated for COVID-19 and unvaccinated for the virus.
 You can make an appointment by calling or texting 800-366-2834 or schedule your appointment online.

 Q: If I receive the COVID-19 vaccine, will that affect my antibody test results after I donate blood?

-A: The initial antibody screening test that Carter BloodCare uses is unlikely to be positive after a blood donor receives a COVID-19 vaccine.
+A: The initial antibody screening test that Carter BloodCare uses is unlikely to be positive after a donor receives a COVID-19 vaccine.

-The antibodies that are generated after a vaccine are not detected by the antibody screening test that Carter BloodCare uses for blood donations.
+The antibodies that are generated after a vaccine are not detected by the antibody screening test that Carter BloodCare uses for donations.
 Every test detects a certain part of the virus.
 Your lack of a positive antibody test result means our test doesn’t detect the response to the vaccine; but it does not reflect on the effectiveness of the vaccine.